iHawke/kontext/README.md

 <h3>Missing config file</h3>

-If your kubeconfig file is not "$USER_HOME/.kube/config" but "/etc/config" then set the "KONTEXT_FILE" env var:
+Let us say your kubeconfig file is: "/etc/config" instead of "$USER_HOME/.kube/config" then set the "KONTEXT_FILE" env var like this:

     export KONTEXT_FILE=/etc/config

-And then run "kontext"...
+And then run "kontext" so kontext knows what file to work on.

 <h3> Installation </h3>